rajibbasu1234/Devops/README.md

 Develop a demonstration project utilizing Terraform to deploy a basic application (any basic CRUD application) on either Google Cloud Platform (GCP) or Amazon Web Services (AWS).
 This project should include network configuration and utilize a secret management tool alongside Docker and Kubernetes.**

-This setup allows your Flask application to run on AWS EKS, pulling credentials securely from AWS Secrets Manager
+This setup allows your Flask application to run on AWS EKS, pulling credentials [db username/password] securely from AWS Secrets Manager and then use these credentials to connect to DB.
+I havnt written implementation of how its connect to the DB in the python code : https://github.com/rajibbasu1234/Devops/blob/main/docker/app.py#L31

 ## Project / Folder Structure